 This valve is designed to perform properly when mounted in any position.
 However, for optimum life and performance, the solenoid should be mounted vertical and upright so as to reduce the possibility of foreign matter accumulating in the core tube area.

 MOUNTING

-For mounting dimensions of mounting bracket, refer to Figure 1.
+For mounting bracket (optional feature) dimensions, refer to Figure 1.